xoac/flaeg/README.md

 	Load64 int64  `description:"Server load"`       //int64 type field, same description just to be sure it works }
 ```

 ### Flags
-Flaeg is POSIX compliant using [pflag](https://github.com/ogier/pflag) package
+Flaeg is POSIX compliant using [pflag](https://github.com/ogier/pflag) package.
 Flaeg concats the names of fields to generate the flags.
-They are not case sensitiv.
+They are not case sensitive.
-For example, the field `ConnectionMax64` in `OwnerInfo` sub-Structure which is in `Configuration` Structure will be "--db.connexionmax64"
+For example, the field `ConnectionMax64` in `OwnerInfo` sub-Structure which is in `Configuration` Structure will be `--db.connexionmax64`.
-But you can overwrite it with the `StructTag` "long" as like as the field `ConnectionMax` which is flaged "--db.comax"
+But you can overwrite it with the `StructTag` `long` as like as the field `ConnectionMax` which is flagged `--db.comax`
-Finally, you can add a "Shorthand" flags (1 character) using the `StructTag` "short", like in the field `LogLevel` with the "Shorthand" flags "-l" in addition to the flag "--loglevel"
+Finally, you can add a short flag (1 character) using the `StructTag` `short`, like in the field `LogLevel` with the short flags `-l` in addition to the flag`--loglevel`

 ### Default values
-Default values on fields come form the Configuration Structure.
+Default values on fields come from the configuration structure.
 If it was not initialized, Golang default values are used.
-For pointers, the DefaultPointers Structure provides default values.
+For pointers, the `DefaultPointers` structure provides default values.

 ### Help
-The help auto-generated using the "description" `StructTag` and default value from Configuration Structure.
+The help is auto-generated using the `description` `StructTag` and default value from configuration structure.
-Flag "--help" and "Shorthand" flag "-h" are bound to call the helper.
+Flag `--help` and short flag `-h` are bound to call the helper.
-If the args parser fail, it will print the error and the helper will be call as well.
+If the args parser fails, it will print the error and the helper will be call as well.
 Here an example :

 ```
 Usage: flaeg.test [--flag=flag_argument] [-f[flag_argument]] ...     set flag_argument to flag(s)
    or: flaeg.test [--flag[=true|false| ]] [-f[true|false| ]] ...     set true/false to boolean flag(s)